mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 Prof. Brandon Walsh delves into the nuances of the Ngram Viewer over on his [text analysis workbook](https://bmw9t.gitbooks.io/introduction-to-text-analysis/content/issues/google-ngram.html).
 ### Topic modeling
+A complex technique for determining the topic or a list of topics of a document/corpus.

 ### Sentiment analysis